How Do Short Films Make Money? (Tips & Tricks)

 However, these deals typically come with exclusivity licenses – meaning if you sell them the rights to your short, you sign it away to them for a set period, so you can’t publish or promote it anywhere else online or enter it into any other festivals, for the set duration.

-These deals can be quite nice, especially because it create a new life for short films that have run their course in the festival circuit, which we’ll get into in a minute, but it’s usually better to hold off on deals like these if you want to create and manage your film online yourself.
+These deals can be quite nice, especially because they give new life to short films that have run their course in the festival circuit, which we’ll get into in a minute.
+However, it’s usually better to hold off on deals like these if you want to create and manage your film online.

 How else can short films make money?

-While online monetization and multi-millionaire Youtubers are pretty common concepts by now, you’re probably wondering what other options you have to make money off your short films.
+While online monetization and multi-millionaire YouTubers are common concepts by now, you’re probably wondering what other options you have to make money from your short films.

 If you are this type of filmmaker with this short film, you’re probably wondering about film festivals